norcams/docs-enduser/docs/object.rst

 ==============

 ..
 IMPORTANT::
-   The object storage is only available as a pilot service.
+   The object storage is only available as a **PILOT SERVICE**.
 Do not use it for important data.
 The service is available in the BGO and OSL regions.

 ..
 WARNING::
    At this point in time, due to physical constraints on the backing